jonnaStrongNobodyCanTouchMe/msl-titan-notification/README.md

 - Always On Top: If checked, allows MSL Notifier window to the top of your screen.
 - play sound: If checked, plays notification sound on your pc.
 - receive notification via app: Before you check, click 'Push Settings' button then fill out the fields.
+  #### Push Settings
+  ##### iOS
+  1.Open QPush App on your phone.
+  2.Get your Push Name.
+(You don't need to confirm email. just skip it.)
+  3.Go Settings then you can see your Push Name and Push Code.
+  4.Open MSL Notifier and click 'Push Settings' button.
+  5.Enter your Push Name and Push Code from QPush App.
+  6.If you want to know it works, click 'send test message'. so you will get a test message on your phone.
+  ##### Android
+  1.soon

 ### Clan Tab